 ***Exchange Eligibility Appeal Criteria

 The undergraduate exchange eligibility criteria are intended to select student participants who are likely to succeed academically in the exchange program.
-If students have unique circumstances and wish to appeal the CGPA exchange eligibility requirement, they must make an advising appointment to meet with a Study Abroad Officer (by January 5th for the January 25th deadline) at International Services for Students for information on the formal appeal process.
-The deadline to submit your application for the Exchange Eligibility Appeal is January 11, 2018 .
+If students have unique circumstances and wish to appeal the minimum 2.67 CGPA exchange eligibility requirement, they must submit an Exchange Eligibility Appeal application by the deadline.
+Please note the CGPA for individual institutions cannot be appealed (e.g. if a host institution has a CGPA requirement of 3.0).
+It is recommended for students to make an advising appointment to meet with a Study Abroad Officer prior to the deadline to discuss the formal appeal application and process.
+The deadline to submit your application for the Exchange Eligibility Appeal is Wednesday, May 19th (11:59pm).

 **** Undergraduate visiting, non-degree, diploma, and certificate students are not normally eligible for the SFU Exchange Program.